Updated on 2025-11-21

 Additional expenses: tools, supplies, and certification fees

-You’ll likely need to buy required personal tools like a welding helmet, gloves, and safety gear, so ask for a detailed tool list before you enroll.
-Some campuses provide vendor kits; others expect you to shop for yourself, which can change your upfront costs.
+You’ll need to buy your own welding helmet, gloves, and safety gear, so ask for the exact tool list before you sign up.
+Some campuses offer vendor kits; others expect you to shop around, which changes your upfront costs.

 Required personal tools

-Several items of personal gear and certification tests fall outside Lincoln Tech’s base tuition, so you should plan for extra costs that can add up quickly.
-You’ll need essential personal tools for hands-on welding, and thoughtful equipment selection can reduce long-term expense.
+Several items fall outside base tuition, so budget for them early.
+You’ll need personal tools for hands-on welding, and smart choices now can save money later.

 - Welding helmet and safety gear – quality affects comfort and protection; budget for a good hood, jacket, gloves, boots, and eye protection.